 While less financially relevant than energy, carbon or water, waste is an increasingly important environmental indicator in its own right.
 With tightening disposal standards, growing land use pressures and rising transportation costs, smart companies are finding ways to recycle their waste stream, creating additional revenues and reducing costs.
 This metric divides revenue by total non-recycled waste, and helps identify companies that are managing their waste intelligently.

-Equation: Revenue ($US) / Waste generated (metric tonnes)
+Equation: Revenue ($US) / Non-recycled/reused waste generated (metric tonnes)

 In many industries, markets are won and lost based on knowledge resources, including a pipeline to channel ideas into new products and services.
 This metrics looks at the amount of money companies are investing in R&D as a percentage of their revenue.
 It is one of several measures that can be used to identify knowledge champions.